kernelkit/mcd/README.md

     devices and the loss of elected queriers (above)
   * `router-timeout`: also known as *"other querier present interval"*, controls the timer used to detect when an elected querier stops sending queries.
-When the timer expires `querierd` will initiate a query.
+When the timer expires `mcd` will initiate a query.
 The default, when this is unset (commented out) is calculated based on: `robustness * query-interval + query-response-interval / 2`.
 Setting this to any value overrides